beh74/pgsql_backup_s3/README.md

 ### Slack notification when backup fails

 If the SLACK_URL environment variable is set, a notification will be sent to Slack on any backup error

+### Elasticsearch

+If the ELASTIC_URL environment variable is set, all informations relative to backup will be stored in an index even in case of a backup failure.
+The ELASTIC_URL should be : https://user:password@myelastic.local/indexname/_doc

 ### Endpoints for S3